Nicolas Bodington: 1943 mission to France

-The Prosper or Physician network (or reseau), based in Paris, was SOE's was important network in France.
+The Prosper or Physician network (or reseau), based in Paris, was SOE's most important network in France.
 It was headed by Francis Suttill with Gilbert Norman as the wireless operator and second in command and Andrée Borrel as the courier.
 Jack Agazarian was a second wireless operator.
 Under its umbrella, Prosper had more than 30 SOE agents and hundreds of French collaborators in a number of sub-networks scattered over northern France.

 In 1943, pilot Henri Déricourt was the air operations officer for Prosper with responsibility for the arrival and departure of clandestine flights of Westland Lysander and Lockheed Hudson aircraft that conveyed SOE agents to and from France.
 The airplanes landed in small farm fields at night and were met by Déricourt, his associates, groups of French supporters, and sometimes other SOE agents.
 Déricourt also acted as a postman, collecting uncoded mail and messages from SOE agents for transmittal to SOE headquarters in London with the Lysander pilots.
 He was successful at the job and came into contact with many agents.
 Déricourt, code named "Gilbert," as noted above, was a pre-war friend of Bodington.
 Déricourt was also agent BOE-48 of Karl Bomelcourt, Déricourt and Bodington's pre-war German friend, who was now the head of the Gestapo in Paris.
 Several SOE agents expressed doubts about Déricourt's loyalty, but SOE headquarters ignored them.
 Déricourt was running what seemed an effective operation.

 In June and July 1943, Suttill, Norman, and Borrel and many other SOE agents were captured by the Germans.
 SOE was aware that Suttill and Borrel had been captured, but believed that Norman was still free.
 Ostensibly Norman was still in contact with SOE headquarters with wireless messages, although those messages were actually being sent by his German captors impersonating him.

-To ascertain the situation with Prosper, Bodington and Jack Agazarian (then on leave in England), were flown to France on the night of 22-23 July by Lockheed Hudson, landing near Angers.
+To ascertain the situation with Prosper, Bodington and Jack Agazarian (then on leave in England), were flown to France on the night of 22–23 July by Lockheed Hudson, landing near Angers.
 Déricourt greeted them on the ground, escorted them to Paris, and placed them in apartments for their stay.
 Believing that Gilbert Norman was still free and through wireless contact, they arranged to meet him at an apartment.
 Fearing treachery, Agazarian went alone to the apartment and, instead of Norman, was greeted and arrested by Germans.
 Bodington said they flipped coins to see who would go to meet Norman and Agazarian lost.
 An eye witness said Bodington ordered Agazarian to go to the meeting.
 Whatever the reality, it was a breach of security for Agazarian to go or be sent to a meeting without reconnaissance in advance of what was a suspicious location.
 The usual procedure was to pay a uninvolved person, a random passerby or child, to visit the site and report what they saw.